 The second time you start Quicken - and every subsequent time - things work pretty much the same way as the first time.
 Double-click the Quicken icon on your desktop.
-Or, if you like doing things the hard way, click Start and then choose Programs ⊋Quicken 2005.
+Or, if you like doing things the hard way, click Start and then choose All Programs Quicken 2006.

-Quicken changes the way its document windows look
+Using Quicken document windows